webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-eight.md

 - **Test rrv7 Loaders**
   - [ ] Write integration tests for key `loader` functions (e.g., in `home.tsx`).
-  - [ ] Mock the Axios service to control the API responses and test how the loader handles both successful data fetching and API errors.
+  - [ ] Mock the Axios service to control API responses and test how the loader handles both successful data fetching and API errors.
-  - [ ] Run all frontend tests via `bun test`.
+  - [ ] Run all frontend tests via a configured test script (e.g., `npm test`).